That moment when you smell something awful and you realize your natural deodorant stopped working …

-Common reasons for natural deodorant fails:
+Common reasons your natural deodorant stopped working:

-- Hormonal fluctuations (caused by stress, pregnancy, menstrual cycle, menopause).
+- Hormonal fluctuations – Stress, pregnancy, breastfeeding, menstrual cycle, and menopause can all have an affect on the amount you sweat, and how much it smells.
 Stress is well known to induce a smellier sweat than exercise sweat (which is mostly water).
-Sweat produced as a result of stress and hormonal changes generally is excreted by the apocrine glands (largely located in areas with hair like the armpits and groin).
+Sweat produced as a result of stress and hormonal changes is excreted by the apocrine glands (largely located in areas with hair like the armpits and groin).

 And as I always say . . . don’t sweat it! 🙂